 Batoclimab is a novel therapeutic antibody and its potential therapeutic benefit is unproven.
-While several FcRn inhibitor candidates are under development by other companies, there is currently no approved therapy inhibiting FcRn for the treatment of autoimmune diseases, and, as a result, the regulatory pathway for batoclimab may present novel issues that could cause delays in development or approval.
 While results from early clinical trials of batoclimab have shown meaningful reductions in IgG antibody levels in healthy volunteers, batoclimab may not demonstrate in patients any or all of the pharmacological benefits we believe it may possess.
 We have not yet succeeded and may never succeed in demonstrating efficacy and safety for batoclimab in pivotal clinical trials or in obtaining marketing approval thereafter.
 For example, although we and our licensing partner have evaluated batoclimab nonclinical studies and in early-stage clinical trials, we have not yet advanced batoclimab into a large-scale, pivotal clinical trial for any indication.
-Positive results from our early-stage clinical trials are not necessarily predictive of the results of our planned clinical trials of batoclimab.
+Positive results from our early-stage clinical trials are not necessarily predictive of the results of our planned clinical trials of batoclimab, including our Phase 3 trial in MG expected to initiate in the first half of calendar year 2022.
 For example, in February 2021, we voluntarily paused dosing in our clinical trials for batoclimab due to elevated total cholesterol and LDL levels observed in some trial subjects treated with batoclimab.
 In order to better characterize the observed lipid findings, we conducted from February 2021 through May 2021 a program-wide data review (including both clinical and nonclinical data) with input from external scientific and medical experts.
-We are progressing discussions with the FDA and are planning to progress discussions with other regulatory authorities to align on the next steps in the continued development of batoclimab.
-If expectations from our Phase 1 and Phase 2 clinical trials cannot be replicated, we may be unable to successfully develop, obtain regulatory approval for and commercialize batoclimab, raise capital, expan batoclimab and any future product candidate that we may develop, as well as the activities associated with their development and commercialization, including their design, research, testing, manufacture, safety, efficacy, recordkeeping, labeling, packaging, storage, approval, advertising, promotion, sale and distribution are subject to comprehensive regulation by the FDA and other regulatory agencies in the U.S. and by similar regulatory authorities outside the U.S. Failure to obtain marketing approval for, and thus commercialize any product candidate, could negatively impact our ability to generate any revenue from product sales.
+We are progressing discussions with the FDA and are planning to progress discussions with other regulatory authorities to align on the next steps in the continued development of batoclimab in other indications besides MG.
+If expectations from our Phase 1 and Phase 2 clinical trials cannot be replicated, we may be unable to successfully develop, obtain regulatory approval for and commercialize batoclimab for the treatment of MG, WAIHA and TED or any other autoimmune indication.
+As a result, our focus on exploring FcRn inhibition may fail to result in the identification of viable additional indications for